pjsvis/simple-graph/cda-matrix-ref/OH-091-psychogeography.md

 ### 3. "Tokens" as Symbolic Landmarks

-When we forge a new, high-heft token (like "The Loom" or "WHP"), we are placing a powerful **symbolic landmark** in our shared mental map.
+When we forge a new, high-heft token (like "the knowledge graph" or "WHP"), we are placing a powerful **symbolic landmark** in our shared mental map.
 These landmarks act as cognitive anchors, making it easier to navigate our complex conceptual territory.

 ---
 ## Aim